Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

 But do we necessarily like that idea?
 I would think not.
 Not most of the time.

-I am sure it’s not possible to completely eliminate every costly item from our lives.
+I am sure it’s not possible to eliminate every costly item from our lives completely.
 But, if you’re serious about saving money and creating a budget that will improve your economic stability, I have some perfect alternatives for you to consider in your journey to stop overspending.

-We’re going to talk about the things that we have to stop buying or doing to make our frugal lives happier and more comfortable.
+We’re going to talk about what we have to stop buying or doing to make our frugal lives happier and more comfortable.

 1. Brand names

-When you buy brand name items, you may feel satisfied about the familiarity, but you’re not saving any money based on quality.
-You’re just spending more money for the name recognition.
+When you buy brand-name items, you may feel satisfied with the familiarity, but you’re not saving any money based on quality.
+You’re just spending more money on name recognition.
 Branded and generic items are identical in quality, yet you have to pay a great deal more for the products with brand names.
 So, be practical when purchasing anything.

 2. Cheap items